four0four/stellaris-sd/README.md

 This software is made available under the Creative Commons BY-SA license.
 Any copies of this software may be freely distributed as long as proper attribution is made, this license retained, and any copies made available under this license.

+The makefile and linker scripts, as well as LM4F_startup.c are exempt from this license, and retain their original licenses as appropriate.